act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Background

 The `role` attribute is a set of [space separated tokens][].
 Having a [whitespace](#whitespace) separated list of more than one token in the value of the role attribute is used for what is known as _fallback roles_.
 If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role](#semantic-role) of the element, and so forth.
 Having the rule target attributes containing at least one non-[ASCII whitespace][] character ensures that there is at least one token in the set.

-If an incorrect `role` attribute is specified on an element which is not [visible][], this is still likely to cause accessibility issues.
-However, this is not relevant to [Success Criterion 1.3.1 Info and Relationship][sc131] since nothing is conveyed through the presentation of that element.

 - [List of WAI-ARIA Roles][wai-aria role]
 - [List of Graphics ARIA Roles](https://www.w3.org/TR/graphics-aria-1.0/#role_definitions)